GP Helpline:

 The relationship between CAD and total cholesterol levels is continuous and curvilinear.
 LDL cholesterol (LDL-cholesterol) is a well-established risk for CAD.1

-• Coronary artery disease risk estimation tools should not be used because patients with FH are already at a high risk of premature coronary artery disease.
+Coronary artery disease risk estimation tools for the general population should not be used because patients with FH are already at a high risk of premature coronary artery disease.

 Treatment Goals